robotix/2020.robotix.in/_events/bricks.markdown

 * In the second round the robot has to interpret data transmitted wirelessly.

-* It has to deposit the blocks to the respective deposit zones distinguished by their based upon whether they are waste or useful.

-* The arena will have some obstructions which the robot will have to avoid.

 * Points will be awarded for correct identification and deposition of the blocks at the end of the run.
 Correct identification: Whether block is useful or waste (according to weight).
 Deposited Objects: Blocks on the correct deposit zone.

 ##### Round 1

 **Task:**

-* This round will consist solely of hollow or solid cubical blocks.
+* This round will consist solely of hollow or solid cubical blocks only (No cylindrical).

+* There will be a total of 8 blocks with hollow and solid distributed in random ratio.
+The ratio may vary from participant to participant but the total number of blocks will be same.

-* The bot will have to identify correctly whether the block is hollow or solid.
+* The robot will have to identify correctly whether the block is hollow or solid.

 * For solid blocks, the block will have to be deposited in the correct zone.

 * For hollow blocks, they will be deposited in the Waste Box at the centre of the arena.
 * This has to be done while avoiding the obstacles.

 **Round rules:**